Sweets/hummingbird/README.md

 # about

 hummingbird is an init system designed for speed.
 It does nothing more than start the system and stop the system by default.
-There are three main "runlevels", `fs` which is called directly after the psuedo filesystems necessary for the system to run have been mounted, `interlude` which is ran before dropping the user into a tty, and `tty` which is what is responsible for actually starting ttys.
+There are three main "runlevels", `fs` which is called directly after the pseudo filesystems necessary for the system to run have been mounted, `interlude` which is ran before dropping the user into a tty, and `tty` which is what is responsible for actually starting ttys.

 # installation